 The Swedish constitution is based on the principles of popular sovereignty, representative democracy and parliamentarism.
-A parliament elected by the people occupies the preeminent position among the branches of government; it is the foundation for the democratic exercise of power through the Government.
+A parliament elected by the people occupies the pre-eminent position among the branches of government; it is the foundation for the democratic exercise of power through the Government.
 Thus, the Swedish constitution vests the power to appoint and exercise control over the Government, with the Parliament, the Riksdag.
-Legislation and government decisions are to be implemented by the public administration, of which the Armed Forces and the National Police Board are parts.
+Legislation and government decisions are to be implemented by the public administration, of which the Swedish Armed Forces and the National Police Board are parts.
 The constitution also vests the Parliament with the authority to decide over the State's finances.
-The Parliament decides on governmental bills concerning the budgetary and legal prerequisites of the Armed Forces.
+The Parliament decides on governmental bills concerning the budgetary and legal pre-requisites for the Swedish Armed Forces.

-The governmental control of the Armed Forces is executed directly through governmental decisions to the Armed Forces and through the authority to appoint officers to leading positions.
+The governmental control of the Swedish Armed Forces is executed directly through governmental decisions, and through the Government's authority to appoint officers to leading positions within the Armed Forces.
 The Government has the authority to make decisions concerning the entire organisation of the defence sector, within the framework set up by the Parliament in the defence decisions and in accordance with national laws.
-Formulation and implementation of the Government's defence policy is primarily carried out by the Ministry of Defence, although the Government as a whole is responsible for all its decisions.
+Formulation and implementation of the Government's defence policy is primarily carried out by the Ministry of Defence, although the Government as a whole is responsible for all formal decisions-making.
 In line with the constitutional division of responsibility between the Government and the authorities, the Ministry of Defence is a comparatively small body.
-A majority of the civil servants have civilian background, although a number of military officers serve at the Ministry.
-The Armed Forces constitutes one single public authority under the Government.
+A majority of the civil servants have civilian background, although a small number of military officers serve at the Ministry.
+The Swedish Armed Forces constitutes a single public authority under the Government.

 The Government appoints the Chief of Defence, in Sweden titled the Supreme Commander of the Armed Forces.
 The Supreme Commander exercises overall command of the Swedish Armed Forces in the execution of tasks assigned to the Armed Forces by the Government, and in accordance with the guidelines provided by the Government.
 The Government also has the power to designate the highest-ranking military officers, principally from the rank of Major General or Rear Admiral up to General or Admiral.
 These officials are appointed on merit and remain on duty when there is a shift of governments.
-The Government also appoints a Director General of the Armed Forces.
+The Government also appoints the Director General of the Swedish Armed Forces.
 The Director General is the deputy head of the public authority.